 About The Umbrella's Artist-in-Residence Program

-Applications for our 2018-2019 residency are now closed.
-Contact Jess Muise our Visual Arts Manager via email at email@example.com with any questions or for more information about the 2019-2020 residency program.
+Applications for our 2019-2020 Artist-in-Residence Program are now live!
+Learn more about the application and residency requirements.
+Contact Jess Muise our Visual Arts Manager via email at firstname.lastname@example.org with any questions or for more information about the 2019-2020 residency program.

 Announcing our 2018-2019 Artist-in-Residence